Jonathan52789/Aerospace-Engineering-Portfolio/README.md

        controls loop>
 </video>

-### RC McLaren 765LT - CEGEP Physics For Engineers Final Project
+### RC McLaren 765LT - Physics For Engineers Project
-John Abbott College | 2024
+John Abbott College | Physics for Engineers | 2024

 **Overview**
 Designed and built a functional McLaren 765LT replica using Fusion 360 and Blender for modeling, 3D printing for fabrication, and Arduino-based electronics enabling remote-control driving, steering, and functional headlights, demonstrating strong prototyping, assembly, and mechatronics skills.